joshtice/cnn_project/README.md

 The app can then be accessed from a browser at http://127.0.0.1:5000/

-## 5. Liensing, Authors, Acknowledgements
+## 5. Licensing, Authors, Acknowledgements

 - **Licensing**: [MIT License](https://choosealicense.com/licenses/mit/); see LICENSE.txt
 - **Author**: Joshua Tice ([LinkedIn](www.linkedin.com/in/joshuatice))